Arrigorriaga: General data

 This industrial population has a lot of value due to its situation, because it is only 9 km from the capital city and it is one of the main transit points of the principal communication ways between Bilbao and Vitoria and the Spanish plateau.

 Its geographical situation also had a big influence in the increase of the population and that way, it has reached more than 12,000 inhabitants nowadays.

-Distribution
+Geography

 Arrigorriaga is a locality physically divided in two important and distant cores.
 On the one hand, there is the central part of the city on the bank of river Nervión.
 On the other hand, there is the neighbourhood of Abusu-La Peña, also on the river bank, but between the municipalities of Basauri and Bilbao.
 Near the park of Malmasin.